 I know that a move to [type of job] will mean a significant cut in pay for me, but I am now in a position where I don’t need to make as much money as a [current title] at [current company] makes.
-Rather, I’m looking to make the most of everything I’ve learned over the past X years by bringing it all together and applying it as a [title] in the [name] field.
+Rather, I’m looking to make the most of everything I’ve learned over the past [X] years by bringing it all together and applying it as a [title] in the [name] field.

 As a recruiter, I find her explanation more than adequate.
 Because of this, I wouldn’t consider pay a negative in recruiting her — as long as the new job fits the career change she wants to make.

 I write executive resumes and LinkedIn profiles.
 Save time.
 Get hired.
-Email me at email@example.com or call me at (208) 721-0131.
+Email me at email@example.com for more information.

 © 2013 – 2017, Donna Svei.
 All rights reserved.